tarkov-ballistics/handbook/src/glossary.md

 ### Damage

 Specifies the number of health points that are deducted when a body part is hit.
+If a body part has less health points than is deducted, the excess damage is distributed to other body parts.

 ### Armor Damage